it2901/Skrp/README.md

 the database.
 Refer to [Postgresql downloads](https://www.postgresql.org/download/) for instructions on how to get postgres running.

-Once you have postgres running, you can run the `./db_setup.bash` script.
-You might need to make it executable, which you can do with `chmod +x db_setup.bash`
+Once you have postgres running, you can run the `./setup_db.bash` script.
+You might need to make it executable, which you can do with `chmod +x setup_db.bash`

 To make the database work with the application, you need to make sure the `PGDATABASE` environment is set.
 You can do this by running `export PGDATABASE="netjson_dev"`.